tcovert2015/hdl-bits/README.md

-This repo will hold excises from hdlbits.
-I will convert the excises from verilog into VHDL and use cocotb to simulate.
+This repo will hold exercises from hdlbits.
+I will convert the exercises from verilog into VHDL and use cocotb to simulate.